 Register and Get Out to Vote

 GPAR encourages REALTORS® to register to vote.
 If you are a first-time voter, or have recently moved or changed your name, you may need to register or re-register to vote.
 These are the following ways you can register to vote and find out where to vote.

-- Click here to register online
+- Click here to register online.

-- Download and print the Pennsylvania state voter registration form or send your full name and mailing address to ST-VOTERREG@pa.gov to have one mailed to you
+- Download and print the Pennsylvania state voter registration form or send your full name and mailing address to ST-VOTERREG@pa.gov to have one mailed to you.

-- Pick up the registration form at your county elections office
+- Pick up the registration form at your county elections office.

 Absentee ballot applications must be received by Voter Services no later than 5:00 p.m. on the Tuesday prior to the primary or election.
 However, it is recommended that you apply as early as possible to allow time for necessary mailings.
 Click here for an absentee ballot application.